 The Everett Recovery Cafe is a safe place for individuals to define and pursue their healing and recovery together.

-Anyone is welcome to visit the Cafe as a guest for the day.
-The only stipulation is that they must be drug and alcohol-free for 24 hours prior to entering.
+Anyone is welcome to visit the Café as a guest for the day.
+The only requirement we ask is that anyone entering the space be 24 hours drug and alcohol free.